 8.7.1 When a nonconformity occurs, the laboratory shall e) update risks and opportunities determined during planning, if necessary; ISO/IEC 17025:2017 requires the laboratory to plan and implement actions to address risks and opportunities.
-Addressing both risks and opportunities establishes a basis for increasing the effectiveness of the management system, achieving improved results and preventing negative effects Lab should incorporate asking itself:

-Are there any risks are opportunities

-Presented during the course of implementing this corrective
+Lab should incorporate asking itself: Are there any risks are opportunities presented during the course of implementing this corrective action?

-8.7.1 When a nonconformity occurs, the laboratory shallf) make changes to the management system, if necessary
+8.7.1 When a nonconformity occurs, the laboratory shall f) make changes to the management system, if necessary;